The Ministry Falling

 "Shut up!" he lashed out, pushing his brother to the ground.
 He pointed the wand into his face.
 "I've killed already."

 "Are you going to kill me to-too?"
 Charlie asked with fear in his voice.
 "What's happened to you?
-You used to tell me everything about what you were up to— with Voldemort, with the Horcruxes, with—with everything!
+You used to tell me everything— with Voldemort, with the Horcruxes, with—with everything!
 You've changed so much ever since Dumbledore lost!
 Did you really open the Chamber—?"

 "I DIDN'T OPEN IT!"

 Charlie got up and took a step forward, crouching cautiously close to his brother.
-"Harry, please tell me the truth.
-I won't tell anyone.
-All I want to know is, are you a Death Eater?"
+"Harry, tell me the truth.
+I won't tell anyone… Are you a Death Eater?"

 A swift expression of terror crossed his Mirror's features.
 Harry had almost missed it.